spiffe/spiffe.io/content/docs/latest/microservices/envoy.md

 Envoy uses trusted CA certificates to verify peer certificates.
 Validation contexts provide these trusted CA certificates.
 SPIRE can provide a validation context per trust domain.

-To obtain a validation context for a trust domain, you can configure a validation context within the SDS configuration of a TLS context, setting the name of the validation context to the SPIFFE ID of the trust domain.
+To obtain a validation context for a trust domain, you can configure a validation context within the SDS configuration of the TLS context in a `transport_socket`, setting the name of the validation context to the SPIFFE ID of the trust domain.
+Using a `combined_validation_context`, SPIRE supplies the trusted CA certificates via SDS while the static `default_validation_context` can restrict which peer SPIFFE IDs are accepted via `match_typed_subject_alt_names`.

-For example:
+For example, on a listener:

 ```
-tls_context:
+transport_socket:
+  name: envoy.transport_sockets.tls
+  typed_config:
+    "@type": type.googleapis.com/envoy.extensions.transport_sockets.tls.v3.DownstreamTlsContext
     common_tls_context:
+      combined_validation_context:
+        # validate the SPIFFE ID of incoming clients (optionally)
+        default_validation_context:
+          match_typed_subject_alt_names:
+            - san_type: URI
+              matcher:
+                exact: "spiffe://example.org/frontend"
+        # obtain the trust bundle from SDS
         validation_context_sds_secret_config:
           name: "spiffe://example.org"
           sds_config:
+            resource_api_version: V3
             api_config_source:
               api_type: GRPC
+              transport_api_version: V3
               grpc_services:
                 envoy_grpc:
                   cluster_name: spire_agent
 ```

-SPIFFE and SPIRE are focused on facilitating secure authentication as a building block for authorization, not authorization itself, and as such support for authorization-related fields in the validation context (e.g. `match_subject_alt_names`) is out of scope.
-Instead, we recommend you leverage Envoy’s extensive filter framework for performing authorization.
+SPIFFE and SPIRE are focused on facilitating secure authentication as a building block for authorization, not authorization itself.
+Beyond matching the peer SPIFFE ID as shown above, we recommend you leverage Envoy’s extensive filter framework for performing authorization.

 Additionally, you can configure Envoy to forward client certificate details to the destination service, allowing it to perform its own authorization steps, for example by using the SPIFFE ID embedded in the URI SAN of the client X.509-SVID.